handong32/handong32.github.io/guides/linux_appliance.md

 Concretely, here are the following steps in this tutorial towards this goal:

-1. Create an initial initramfs
+1. Steps to create an initramfs
 2. Build a basic Linux kernel
 3. How to get simple binaries to run
 4. How to boot appliance via GRUB